The Mission (1986 film): Historical accuracy

 The historical Altamirano was not a cardinal sent by the Pope, but an emissary sent by the Superior General of the Society of Jesus, Ignacio Visconti, to preserve the Jesuits in Europe in the face of attacks in Spain and Portugal.

 James Schofield Saeger has many objections to the portrayal of the Guaraní in the movie.
 The film, in his opinion, is a "white European distortion of Native American reality".
 Native Americans are treated as "mission furniture".

 The film asserts that the Guaraní accepted Christianity immediately, but in reality, native religious beliefs persisted for several generations.
 He believes that the movie glosses over the frequent resistance by Guaraní to Jesuit authority, as witnessed by several revolts and the refusal of many Guaraní to live in the missions.

-The movie also portrays the Jesuits engaged in armed resistance to Spanish attempts to force the missions to relocate in the 1750s.
-In reality, the revolt was carried out by the Guaraní after the Jesuits had turned over control of the missions to the colonial governments of Spain and Portugal.
-In fact, the Jesuits ordered the Guaraní to turn over their weapons and submit.
-The Guaraní defied these orders and embarked on an armed, but ultimately unsuccessful revolt.
-However, several individual Jesuits did choose to stay in the missions with the Guaraní during their suppression by the colonials.
-The Spanish and Portuguese accused them of inciting the Guaraní to resist.
+Production

-Filming locations
+In the 1970s producer Fernando Ghia had the idea for a film about the Jesuits in South America set around Iguazu Falls.
+He was inspired by a play from Fritz Hochwälder called The Holy Experiment.
+Ghia commissioned a script from Robert Bolt which was paid for by Paramount (which had a deal with Bolt and Ghia at the time).
+The script, originally called Guarani, was finished in 1976 but Paramount declined the opportunity to make it.
+Ghia spent ten years trying to raise finance for a film of the script under its new title The Mission and eventually attracted interest from Goldcrest Films.
+The project was championed by David Puttnam, who had just made The Killing Fields and recommended that film's director, Roland Joffé, for The Mission.
+Puttnam joined the film as co-producer.
+Warner Bros.
+Pictures provided $5 million.
+Several changes were made to the script after Joffé came on board.
+These included changing the character of the priest from that of an older man to a younger one.

+Filming began in April 1985.
 The film was mostly filmed in Colombia, Argentina, Brazil and Paraguay.
 The tunnels of Fort Amherst in Kent were used as part of the monastery where Mendoza sequesters after murdering his brother.

 Bodyguards had to be hired to protect Robert De Niro because the Medellín Cartel, led by Pablo Escobar, had threatened to kill any Americans found in Colombia, in retaliation for the Drug Enforcement Administration's cracking down on drug traffickers.